Cade McNown: Personal life

 McNown was charged in September 1999 with the illegal possession of a disabled parking pass while playing football at UCLA in 1996, to which he pleaded no contest.
 Other players charged included Skip Hicks, Larry Atkins, Marques Anderson, and Brendon Ayanbadejo.

 In 2000, it was reported that McNown had been dating 1999 Playboy Playmate of the Year Heather Kozar, and future (2001) Playmate of the Year Brande Roderick.

 McNown is married to Christina Brascia, daughter of actor and dancer John Brascia and actress and model Sondra Scott.
 As of June 2016, he and Christina have four children.

 McNown later worked for UBS in the private wealth group before joining JPMorgan Chase Private Bank.
 In 2013, McNown joined capital management firm Lourd Murray as a vice president.
 In 2016, McNown joined Kayne Anderson as a senior managing director.
 In June 2022, McNown joined The Carlyle Group as a managing director and Client Relationship Manager.

-On October 22, 2021, Tunnel 8 at the Rose Bowl was named in Cade McNown's honor.
+On October 22, 2021, Tunnel 8 at the Rose Bowl was named in McNown's honor.